nunosalgado-sqa/hackathon-summer-2025/README.md

 ### Theme / Topic

-This time **we will not define a strict topic**, we are counting on your creativity, although we can provide some examples:
+This time again, **we will not define a strict topic**, we are counting on your creativity, although we can provide some examples:
 - New features that could provoke the "wow" effect on our customers
 - Technical debt that will improve significantly a specific process or workflow
 - Improve the resilience of a component / feature